 Name Description

 global Usable only in rewrite rules; match for every occurrence of the expression, not only the first one.

 ignore-case Disable case-sensitivity.

-newline
+Store the matches of the regular expression into the $$1, 255 variables.
+Matches from the last filter expression can be referenced in regular expressions

-utf8
+utf8 Use UTF-8 matching.

-Table 8.21.
+Table 8.23.
 Posix options